How do I find the user name in the exported data?

 How to access the user name

-1. Carry out a User Export from the Atlassian User Management.
-This contains both the User Id (equals Account Id) and the full username.
+Carry out a User Export from Atlassian User Management.
+This will contain the User ID (which equals the Account ID) and the user’s full name.

-3. If you map the first columns of the two exports, you can "attach" the Username to the action (view, edit, etc.).
+You can "attach" the user’s name to the action (view, edit, etc.).

 This mapping will be required every time a new Viewtracker data export is performed.